 Have a BBQ at Cascade Ponds

-If you’re going to have a bbq please remember to pick up after yourself.
-There are plenty of bear safe trash cans around for you to discard of trash.
+If you’re going to have a BBQ, please remember to pick up after yourself.
+There are plenty of bear-safe trash cans around for you to discard trash, but unfortunately we almost always see people leaving their food behind, which is littering and can be very harmful to wildlife.

 Mt Norquay Via Ferratta